John-D-T/spotify_exploration/README.md

 # Music Exploration Project
 The 'spotify_exploration' project's purpose is to explore musical data.

-Here we primarily use the Spotify API to aid with analysis, and use the 'pandas' package to process and transform our data.
+Here we primarily use the Spotify API to extract our data, and use the 'pandas' package to process and transform our data.
 We finally load this data into a MySQL database.

 The structure of the pipeline follows an ETL structure: